-A minimum of 64 GB of storage is recommended for the repository work directory.
-However, this is just a guess based on the average size of customer data.
+A minimum of 100 GB of storage is recommended for the repository work directory (which is handled by Longhorn, so the space must be allocated to the /var or /var/lib/longhorn directory).
 To truly calculate how much storage you require, you should perform the following tasks:

 We strongly recommend that the directory used be something that can be easily exchanged or grown.
 However, it does not need to be "permanent" storage.
 It can be ephemeral.

 A 100 GB EBS volume should provide enough space to get you started with a trial install.